Loops

 A calculator might come in handy here.

 Have some fun trying some more, but note that some numbers can take a while to loop back.
 For example, if you were to start with 27, it takes 109 steps!
 Other time-consuming yet small numbers are 31, 41, 47, 55, 62, 63, 71, and 73.
-Of course, any of these numbers multiplied by two or four (or any other power of two) will give you a long sequence too.
+Of course, any of these numbers multiplied by two, four, or any other power of two will also give you a long sequence.

 You might wonder whether every integer will eventually loop into this 4-2-1 pattern at the end.
 I have personally tested this for every number up to 1,000,000 (with a computer program, of course), and every number falls into that loop.
 Others have tested this conjecture to much higher numbers.
 Naturally, checking every number doesn't satisfy mathematicians, as it will never answer the question of whether every number will eventually loop into the pattern.
 This is known as the Collatz conjecture, the idea that every number does.
 While it seems likely to be true, proving it to be either true or false is quite difficult.
 No-one has found a number that doesn't work, but no-one has been able to prove that every number works.

 Here's another looping procedure somewhat similar to the previous one.
 This one was developed by Clifford Pickover, who calls it the Juggler Sequence.
-The difference between this sequence and the loop described above is that, to get the next number, you take the square root of the current number if it is even, and multiply by the square root of the current number if it is odd.
+The difference between this sequence and the loop described above is that, to get the next number, you take the square root of the current number if it is even, and multiply by the square root of the current number if it is odd, and then round down to the next-lowest integer.
 Most sequences end . . ., 6, 2, 1.
-Some never seem to end, though.
+Some take a while, though.
 You might want to try a few numbers.
+Actually proving that all sequences end in 1 would probably be quite difficult.
+To explain why, notice that the the next number in each sequence can be found by taking the number to the power of 1.5 if the number is odd and taking it to the power of 0.5 if it is even.
+If you replaced 1.5 with 1.49 and 0.5 with 0.51, some very different sequences would be produced.
+You may want to experiment with this.

 Another looping procedure is known as aliquot chains.
 For this procedure, start with any natural number.
 Find the sum of its proper divisors (also known as aliquot parts).
 Now take the sum, find the sum of its aliquot parts, and so on and so on.